The Only Safe Email is Text-Only Email - Slashdot

 :)

 A couple of years back, corporate came out with a standard signature block with html, images, and links.
-I kicked back with a request for a text only signat
+I kicked back with a request for a text only signature block due to various issues with how we manage servers plus provided a link to the Usenet RFC for signatures.
+They responded with an updated standard that included a text based block with dashdashspace (-- )

 We've known this for many years.
 It's why the first thing I do with any mailreader is disable HTML.